 Thank you for your interest in Happy Dog Agility

-We offer a large variety of training services from basic Puppy classes, foundation classes and dog agility training.
+We offer a large variety of training services from basic Puppy classes, obedience classes and dog agility training.
 We have several Tracks for you to choose from:

 The Puppy Track, designed to help you teach your young dog to grow into a well behaved companion as an adult.